-Admiralty Station in central Hong Kong is undergoing an extensive expansion, which will increase the station size from four to eight platforms, from three to seven levels and from eight to 48 escalators.
-The number of signs will increase drastically, and it will be harder for passengers to find their way around the station.
+Admiralty Station in central Hong Kong has undergone an extensive expansion, which increased the station size from four to eight platforms, from three to seven levels and from eight to 48 escalators.
+The number of signs increased drastically, and it can be harder for passengers to find their way around the station.

 Traditionally, signage installation was tested by using paper mock-ups prior to station opening, but this is not appropriate for the extension of an operational busy station such as the Admiralty due to the short time period of daily closure for the operational station.